-The Chat Pile, now a 3-acre parking lot that looks north at the new Valles Mines Post Office, had formerly
+The Chat Pile, now a 3-acre parking lot that looks north at the new Valles Mines Post Office

-looked before that for years at the old Post Office formerly in the A.P.
+looked before that at the old Post Office formerly inside the A.P.
 Rowe General Store.

 The Chat Pile Ore-Dressing and Beneficiation Mill

 War II's need for materials to fight a war (see